Dr Angelica B. Ortiz de Gortari

 Via my Cyberpsyke Consulting, I’m providing services to developers, health and education providers on esports, gaming and gambling.

-My favourite games include Resident Evil 4, Portal, Mario + Rabbids Kingdom Battle, Uncharted series, Tetris Effect.
+My favourite games include Animal Crossing, Mario + Rabbids Kingdom Battle, Resident Evil 4, the Uncharted series, Tetris Effect.

 Projects and impact